duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 # Facebook app

-Create app.
+Create app on [developers.facebook.com](developers.facebook.com).
 By default fb app is in development mode and can only be used by app admins, developers and testers.

 Add Contact Email on https://developers.facebook.com/apps/FACEBOOK_APP_ID/settings/ and toggle switch on https://developers.facebook.com/apps/FACEBOOK_APP_ID/review-status/

-Add https://developers.facebook.com/apps/FACEBOOK_APP_ID/settings/advanced *Valid OAuth redirect URIs* for all sites like: `http://www.lvh.me:3001/` and `http://localhost:3004`
+Add https://developers.facebook.com/apps/FACEBOOK_APP_ID/settings/advanced *Valid OAuth redirect URIs* user full url like: `http://localhost.dev:3003/auth/facebook/callback` and for https also `https://localhost.dev:3003/auth/facebook/callback`

 More on blog facebook share buttons.

 # Google console

-Create a project in google console and enable Google+ API.
-Create OAuth 2.0 client ID (or edit exists one clicking on its name) and set *Authorized redirect URIs* to all urls that will be used, like `http://devise-token-auth-demo.dev/omniauth/google_oauth2/callback` `http://www.lvh.me:3001/users/auth/google_oauth2/callback` and don't forget to save.
+Create a project in google console and enable *Google+ API*.
+Create *OAuth 2.0 client ID* (or edit exists one clicking on its name) and set *Authorized redirect URIs* to all urls that will be used, like `http://localhost.dev/omniauth/google_oauth2/callback`, also for https `https://localhost.dev/omniauth/google_oauth2/callback` and don't forget to save.
-Also fill the *Authorized JavaScript origins* with domains and port like `http://localhost:3004`.
+Also fill the *Authorized JavaScript origins* with domains and port like `http://localhost.dev`.

-# Angular
+# Angular ng-token-auth demo

 Angular [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) is used with [devise-token-auth](https://github.com/lynndylanhurley/devise_token_auth).
 Run [client](https://github.com/lynndylanhurley/ng-token-auth#development) with: